ChimpDelivery/ChimpDelivery/README.md

 # Talus Web Backend
-- No ssh support for current host(cpanel host), only ftp server.
+- No ssh support for current host(cPanel host), only ftp server.

-# :exclamation: Requirements
+# :exclamation: Requirements on cPanel
 - php >= 8.1x on cpanel host (with mbstring extension)
+- laravel >= 9.1

 # 💿 Installation (on Local)
 - Install XAMPP from https://www.apachefriends.org/tr/index.html and install it.